We want to reassure our customers that we are here to help.

-COVID-19 Corporate Financing Facility (“CCFF”): aimed at larger corporates who are strong credits (investment grade) but experiencing liquidity pressures due to the impact of COVID-19.
-The CCFF will allow large corporates to access short term financing through issuing Commercial Paper (“CP”).
-The fund will be managed and administered by the Bank of England (“BoE”) on behalf of HM Treasury.
+Aimed at larger corporates who are strong credits (investment grade) but experiencing liquidity pressures due to the impact of Covid-19.
+The Covid-19 Corporate Financing Facility will allow large corporates to access short term financing through issuing Commercial Paper.
+The fund will be managed and administered by the Bank of England on behalf of HM Treasury.
+Find out more.